ERG-SEZ/ERG-SEZ/README.md

    - The first position belongs to Rajiv Chilaka, an Indian director who has managed 19 content titles at Netflix.
    - The first position belongs to Shah Rukh Khan, an Indian actor who has appeared in 43 content titles on Netflix.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them